ONSdigital/software-engineer-community/standards/github.md

 ### Organisation Membership

-Membership of the ONSdigital organisation is administered and actively managed by the **Technical Lead or nominated Sr. team members**.
+Membership of the ONSdigital organisation is administered and actively managed by the **Technical Lead or nominated Sr. team member**.

-- **Administrators** - all  **Technical Lead or nominated Sr. team members** are administrators of ONSdigital.
+- **Administrators** - all  **Technical Lead or nominated Sr. team member** are administrators of ONSdigital.

-- **Team management** - each  **Technical Lead or nominated Sr. team members** is responsible for managing their team(s).
+- **Team management** - each  **Technical Lead or nominated Sr. team member** is responsible for managing their team(s).

 - **Team organisation** - teams should be created aligning with the product teams at ONS.

 #### Managing movers/leavers/joiners

-If an individual leaves ONS then the  **Technical Lead or nominated Sr. team members** should also remove them from the ONSdigital organisation.
+If an individual leaves ONS then the  **Technical Lead or nominated Sr. team member** should also remove them from the ONSdigital organisation.

 - **Audit** - GitHub audits joiners and leavers via the audit log.